'Fast X' trailer: Watch Vin Diesel's full-throttle return opposite Jason Momoa

 As teased in the globe-spanning trailer, Dante’s plot will scatter Dom’s family from Los Angeles to the catacombs of Rome; from Brazil to London; and, from Portugal to Antarctica.
 Maybe even beyond.

 In true Fast style new allies will be forged and old enemies will resurface.
-But everything changes when Dom discovers that his son (Leo Abelo Perry) is the ultimate target of Dante’s vengeance.
+But, everything changes when Dom discovers that his son (Leo Abelo Perry) is the ultimate target of Dante’s vengeance.

-Directed by Louis Leterrier (Clash of the Titans, The Incredible Hulk), fans of the Fast series can expect to see returning cast members: Tyrese Gibson, Chris “Ludacris” Bridges, Nathalie Emmanuel, Jordana Brewster, Sung Kang, Jason Statham, John Cena, Scott Eastwood, Helen Mirren, and Charlize Theron.
+The film is directed by Louis Leterrier (Clash of the Titans and The Incredible Hulk).
+Alongside Diesel and Momoa, fans of the Fast series can expect to see returning cast members: Tyrese Gibson, Chris “Ludacris” Bridges, Nathalie Emmanuel, Jordana Brewster, Sung Kang, Jason Statham, John Cena, Scott Eastwood, Helen Mirren, and Charlize Theron.